ABOUT

 Using the iPad to view the embedded video in the History, Heritage and the Lower East Side series.

 Yona Verwer is a multidisciplinary visual artist, born in the Netherlands and based in New York City.
-Her work explores themes of identity, immigration, ecology, heritage, and spirituality, drawing from a wide spectrum of cultural influences.
+Her work explores themes of heritage, immigration, ecology, and spirituality, drawing from a wide spectrum of cultural influences.

 Working across painting, installation, and new media, Verwer investigates the intersections between the human experience, the natural world, and spiritual tradition.

-Her work is featured in Heritage: Jewish Artists in America Since 1900 (Syracuse University Press, Fall 2025) by art historian Matthew Baigell, as well as in his Jewish Identity in American Art: A Golden Age Since the 1970s, and Ori Soltes’ Tradition and Transformation: Three Millennia of Jewish Art.
+Her art is featured in Heritage: Jewish Artists in America Since 1900 (Syracuse University Press, 2025) by art historian Matthew Baigell, as well as in his Jewish Identity in American Art: A Golden Age Since the 1970s, and Ori Soltes’ Tradition and Transformation: Three Millennia of Jewish Art.